davidmoten/rxjava2-file/README.md

 Flowable utilities for files:
 * tail a file (either lines or byte[])
 * trigger tail updates using Java 8 and later NIO ```WatchService``` events
-* or trigger tail updates using any Observable
+* or trigger tail updates using any Flowable
 * stream ```WatchEvent```s from a ```WatchService```
 * backpressure support
 * tested on Linux, [OSX](#osx) (let me know if you have problems on Windows)